-Our modern idea of "vocabulary" in terms of academic testing comes from the College Board's almost 100-year-old approach to it.
-The first SAT, in 1926, included thirty three of this kind of rudimentary fill-in-the-blank vocabulary question:
+Our modern idea of vocabulary in terms of academic testing comes from the College Board's almost 100-year-old approach to it.
+In 1926, the first SAT included 33 of these rudimentary fill-in-the-blank vocabulary questions:

-(See the end of this post for the answers to this and the following questions.)
+See the end of this post for the answers to this vocab question and others!

-So it turns out that a word's use in the context of language is just as important as its definition.
-And most big tests have caught onto this, and while the SAT still has a fill-in-the-blank reading section, the sentences in those questions provide (and require students to understand) some context for the answer choices.
+As you can see, a word's use in the context of language is just as important as its definition.
+Most big tests have caught onto this, including the ACT and finally the SAT (as of 2016).

-But the ACT takes an even subtler approach to testing vocabulary: they include it where knowing the word is crucial to understanding or answering the question, usually without testing it directly.
-In other words, the vocabulary words on the ACT are usually surrounded by a decent number of hints as to their meanings.
-These hints are also known as context clues, and we'll talk about those next.
+But the ACT takes an even subtler approach to testing vocabulary, including it where knowing the word is absolutely crucial to understanding or answering a question.
+Vocabulary words on the ACT are usually surrounded by several hints to their meanings.
+These hints are also known as context clues, and we'll talk more about those next.

 The difficult words in the question above are sound and intact, which both mean undamaged, but this is only part of the question.
 The word total seems like it fits into the list of words, but when we insert it into the sentence, it reads "the feather is total," which is clearly wrong.
 So we need to know that sound and intact mean something like "whole," but there's other information (context) that helps us answer the question.